To understand GUI Testing lets first understand!!!

 TC 13 - Verify that the error must be generated in the RED color wherever it is necessary.

 TC 14 – Verify that proper labels must be used in the error messages.

 TC 15 – Verify that the single radio buttons must be selected by default every time.

-TC 16 – Verify that the TAB button must be work properly while jumping on other field next to previous.
+TC 16 – Verify that the TAB button must be work properly while jumping on another field next to previous.

 TC 17 – Verify that all the pages must contain the proper title.

-TC 18 – Verify that the page text must be proper aligned.
+TC 18 – Verify that the page text must be properly aligned.